-Exercise 14.1 Gell-Mann-Okubo mass formula

-Exercise 15.3 Young tableaux for SU(3)3 pointsExercise 15.4 Irrep projection operators for unitary groups5 points
+Exercise 14.1 Gell-Mann-Okubo mass formula 8 points Exercise 15.3 Young tableaux for $SU(3)$ 3 points Exercise 15.4 Irrep projection operators for unitary groups 5 points

-Total of 8 points = 100 % score.
-Extra points accumulate, can help you later if you miss a few problems.
+All points are bonus points.
+Extra points accumulate, can help you if you had missed a few problems.

 Figure 14.1: A lattice gauge theory calculation of the light QCD spectrum.
 Horizontal lines and bands are the experimental values with their decay widths.
-The π , K and and Ξ have no error bars because they are used to set the light and strange quark masses and the overall scale respectively.
+The $\pi$ , K and and $\Xi$ have no error bars because they are used to set the light and strange quark masses and the overall scale respectively.
 From Scholarpedia.

-2019-04-16 Predrag Lecture 27 Flavor SU(3)
+2021-07-22 Predrag Lecture 27 Flavor SU(3)